 - Knowing its role (is it a database, a web server, a domain controller?).

 A Configuration Management Database (CMDB) is crucial here because it ties technical flaws to business operations.
 As cloud environments change by the minute, you can’t rely on a spreadsheet.
-You need real-time network vulnerability mapping that keeps up with what’s actually on your network right now.

 As highlighted by Microsoft via Help Net Security